-In Minnesota, there are different accounting educational requirements for receiving a CPA certificate and sitting for the CPA exam.
-For the former, candidates must possess a bachelor’s degree or higher that includes at least 24 semester hours of accounting at the junior/senior or graduate level.
-Courses must include financial accounting, taxation, auditing and management accounting.
+Here, there are different specific educational requirements, accounting courses, and rules based on whether an individual is receiving a CPA certificate or sitting for the CPA exam.
+For the former, the licensure requirement policy is that candidates must possess a bachelor’s degree or higher that includes at least 24 semester hours of accounting at the undergraduate or graduate level.
+Courses must include financial accounting, taxation, auditing, and managerial accounting.

-For the latter, candidates must have successfully completed at least 150 semester hours, which includes at least 24 semester hours of accounting at the junior/senior or graduate level and courses in financial accounting, taxation, auditing and management accounting, as well as at least 24 semester hours in undergraduate or graduate courses in business or accounting.
-Of these 48 hours, only six may apply to life experience or internships.
+For the latter, candidates planning their initial attempt at the exam must have successfully completed at least 150 credit hours, which includes at least 24 semester hours of accounting at the baccalaureate degree or graduate degree level and courses in financial accounting, taxation, auditing and management accounting, as well as at least 24 semester hours in undergraduate or graduate courses in business or accounting.
+Of these 48 hours, only six may apply to life experience or internships and this does not include a CPA review course from a company that doesn't count as school credit from the department of education or a university or business school.

-To take the Uniform CPA Examination in Minnesota, the candidate must be either a Minnesota resident or have regular employment in the state.
-Other options include working in Minnesota to obtain qualifying experience or planning to work in Minnesota within three months of passing the CPA exam.
+To take the CPA Exam in this state, the candidate must be either a resident or have regular employment in the state with an accounting firm or other organizations.
+Other options include working in-state to obtain qualifying work experience or planning to work in the state within three months of completing your studies and passing the CPA exam by moving there from anywhere in the U.S. or abroad.

 Featured Online Programs